syednoman84/enquiries-restful/README.md

 Run maven command: 'mvn clean package'.
 This should create an executable 'jar' with all the libraries needed, including Tomcat.

 # Launch

-You should have MySQL empty database named 'enquiries' up and running on your machine.
-The database should be availabe on the 3306 port - you can change the default settings in the 'application.properties' file.
+- you should have MySQL empty database named 'enquiries' up and running on your machine.
+The database should be availabe on the 3306 port although you can change the default settings in the 'application.properties' file
+- you also need to change XXX in the 'application.properties' file for your username/password to the database as well as the email address username/password (including spring.mail.host property - for Gmail this would be smtp.gmail.com)
+- you should also change XXX in *var key = "&key=XXX"* in *scr/main/resources/static/js/form.js* script file for your own Google Maps Javascript API v.3 key
-Then, after successful build process navigate to the 'target/' folder of the project and run 'java -jar enquiry.jar' command.
+- then, after successful build process navigate to the 'target/' folder of the project and run 'java -jar enquiries.jar' command.
-The application should be availavle at localhost://8080 in your Internet browser.
+The application should be available at localhost://8080 in your Internet browser
-In windows instead of command line you should also be able to double click the 'contacts.jar' file although you will not get any information about the start-up process and its possible failure.
+- in windows instead of command line you should also be able to double click the 'contacts.jar' file although you will not get any information about start-up process and its possible failure.
 You can check in Task Manager if process is running (JVM process).

 # Features

 The application consist of two parts:
  - customer side enquiry form
  - enquiry management side for customer service staff